ArnoVdH/photoblog/content/blog/2019/Building_a_Website.md

 The first two weeks were mainly spent building the html-side of the site, until I got it mostly functional.
 I would return to it regularly to change functionalities or fix mistakes, but I got most of it working.
 The css part of it all brought numerous new problems to light, forced me to reconsider certain choices and slowed progress down.
 But I kept tinkering and progress continued.
 (You can read a bit more about some of the design decisions and fixes I made [here](/blog/2019/07/solving-the-code/))

 August strarted out somewhat neglectful of my little project.
 I knew I had only a few more elements I had to fix to have a fully functional (albeit maybe somewhat rudimentary).
+But by september I had a first draft up and running on Netlify.
+I couldn't get everything working as I wanted it to, but it was fully functional.
+Neither the best nor the worst of sites.